chloeee826/Vibrant-Assessment/README.md

 - Implement directly in this repo; keep commits small and descriptive.
 - Update the README with any decisions or deviations.

+## AI Assistance

+In this project, AI tools were used to improve development efficiency and speed up implementation in several areas:

+- **Mock Data Generation**
+  AI was used to create realistic sample data for testing APIs and UI components.
+- **Code Suggestions**
+  Leveraged AI to assist with code ideas, improve validation logic, and handle error cases more efficiently.
+- **Documentation Support**
+  Used AI to draft parts of the API documentation and clarify implementation details.

 **Note:** The assessment requires using **Ant Design Table and Form** for the inventory table and sample form.
 The web project already includes `antd`.